When Does Preconditioning Help or Hurt Generalization?: Discussion and Conclusion

 \section{Discussion and Conclusion}

 {

-We analyzed the generalization properties of a general class of preconditioned gradient descent under the squared loss, with particular emphasis on natural gradient descent.
-We identified three factors that affect the relative generalization performance of different optimizers, the influence of which we also empirically observed in neural network experiments\footnote{We note that observations in the analysis of linear or kernel models do not always translate to neural networks: many recent works have theoretically demonstrated such a gap (e.g.~\cite{suzuki2018adaptivity,ghorbani2019limitations,wei2019regularization,allen2019can}).}.
-We additionally determined the corresponding optimal preconditioner for each of the factors.
-While the optimal preconditioner is usually not known in practice, we provided justification for common algorithmic choices by discussing the bias-variance tradeoff.
-We remark that our least squares regression setup deals with a fixed preconditioner and thus does not cover many adaptive gradient methods; an interesting problem is to characterize the solution that these optimizers converge to in similar setting.
-In addition, beyond the analysis of this work, there are many other ingredients that influence the generalization performance of optimizers, such as different loss functions \cite{taheri2020sharp,muthukumar2020classification}, and explicit (e.g.~weight decay\footnote{In a companion work \cite{wu2020optimal} we characterize the impact of $\ell_2$ regularization in overparameterized models.}) or implicit regularization (e.g.~learning rate and gradient noise); understanding their impact in the overparameterized regime would be a fruitful future direction.
+We analyzed the generalization properties of a general class of preconditioned gradient descent in overparameterized least squares regression, with particular emphasis on natural gradient descent.
+We identified three factors that affect the comparison of generalization performance of different optimizers, the influence of which we also empirically observed in neural network\footnote{We however note that observations in linear or kernel models do not always translate to neural networks -- many recent works have demonstrated such a gap (e.g., see \cite{ghorbani2019limitations,allen2019can,yang2020feature,suzuki2020benefit}).}.
+We then determined the optimal preconditioner for each factor.
+While the optimal $\bP$ is usually not known in practice, we provided justification for common algorithmic choices by discussing the bias-variance tradeoff.
+Note that our current theoretical setup is limited to fixed preconditioners or those that do not alter the span of gradient, and thus does not cover many adaptive gradient methods; characterizing these optimizers in similar setting is an important problem.
+In addition, there are many other ingredients that influence generalization, such as loss functions \cite{taheri2020sharp}, and explicit (e.g.~weight decay\footnote{In a companion work \cite{wu2020optimal} we characterized the impact of $\ell_2$ regularization in overparameterized linear regression.} \cite{lewkowycz2020training}) or implicit regularization (e.g.~large learning rate~\cite{li2019towards}); understanding the interplay between preconditioning and these factors would be an interesting future direction.